-Standish used to have two railway stations, Standish (Rectory Lane) and Boar's Head.
+Standish once had two railway stations, Standish (Rectory Lane) and Boar's Head.
 Both closed in 1949.
 The track is now the West Coast Main Line (WCML).

 No current local or regional authority plans contain policies which could bring forward a station at Standish in the lifetime of Standish Neighbourhood Plan.
-However, Transport for Greater Manchester (TFGM) is currently conducting a review of all proposed stations within the city region.
-This review will include Standish and is expected to be made public at the end of 2017.
-The significant level of house building approved for Standish will be taken into consideration.
+However, Transport for Greater Manchester (TfGM) is currently conducting a review of all proposed stations within the city region.
+This review will include Standish and the significant level of house building approved for the village will be taken into consideration.